-In addition to stowing away dollars in your saving account every paycheck, there are some credit cards that can help you build up your wedding fund faster.
+In addition to stowing away dollars in your savings account every paycheck, there are some credit cards that can help you build up your wedding fund faster.
 The only trick is to read the fine print of what you’re signing up for to ensure it’ll actually work in your favor.
-And Beverly Anderson, the executive vice president and head of cards and retail services at Wells Fargo explains, there are certain keywords to look out for like: rewards and low-introductory APR.
+And Beverly Anderson, the executive vice president and head of cards and retail services at Wells Fargo, explains that there are certain keywords to look out for like rewards and low-introductory APR.
 “Using a credit card with a rewards program can make a difference when you’re planning to incur large ticket costs—like an amazing venue or dream honeymoon.”

-Another cash-back option for couples is this highly-rated selection from Discover.
+Another cashback option for couples is this highly-rated selection from Discover.
 “All purchases on the card receive one percent cash back automatically and five percent quarterly on different categories.
-The cash back never expires and can been redeemed in any amount, at any time,” Carlson explains.
-If you use this for the majority of your wedding expenses, you could get a great pay out at the end of the year, since Carlson notes their introductory offer matches all of the cash back you receive at the end of your first year.
+The cashback never expires and can be redeemed in any amount, at any time,” Carlson explains.
+If you use this for the majority of your wedding expenses, you could get a great payout at the end of the year, since Carlson notes their introductory offer matches all of the cashback you receive at the end of your first year.

 If you’re online shopping for many of the goods for the wedding, your spending could actually result in savings.
-Think of it this way: you spend $2,000 on invitations by you earn 3 percent cash back with this Bank of America Cash Rewards credit card, so you actually paid $1,930. “whether you’re online shopping for decorations and invitations, or putting a deposit down on your rehearsal dinner, you can earn rewards that you can then use as cash back or invest into accounts such as your new joint savings or your future child’s 529 account,” explains Bank of America credit card executives Jason Gaughan.
-This card offers 3 percent cash back each month by selecting one of six categories including gas, online shopping, dining, travel, drugstores and home improvement and furnishings.
+Think of it this way: You spend $2,000 on invitations but you earn 3 percent cashback with this Bank of America Cash Rewards credit card, so you actually paid $1,930. “whether you’re online shopping for decorations and invitations, or putting a deposit down on your rehearsal dinner, you can earn rewards that you can then use as cashback or invest into accounts such as your new joint savings or your future child’s 529 account,” explains Bank of America credit card executives Jason Gaughan.
+This card offers 3 percent cash back each month by selecting one of six categories including gas, online shopping, dining, travel, drugstores, and home improvement and furnishings.
 When you have this card, you also earn an additional 2 percent on grocery and wholesale purchases, as well as 1 percent on everything else—making it ideal as your everyday plastic.